 Inter-group unsecured loan

 The Group uses unsecured loans to fund requirements of various entities.
-These loans carry interest rate higher than a return expected from 3-year government bond yield.
+These loans carry interest rate higher than a return expected from 3-year governments of various entities. ernment bond yield.
+This space has been left blank intentionally